sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

     OK
     Destroying test database for alias 'default'...

-Now let's view our code coverage report:
+Let's take a look at our code coverage report:

 .. code-block:: bash